enceladus2000/AcousticCamera/simulations/readme.md

 The main.py should consist of the following parts:

-1. Creating a scanArea, i.e a set of points (in 2D plane) that the algorithm will scan and output as an image.
+1. Creating a `scanArea[]`, i.e a set of points (in 2D plane) that the algorithm will scan and output as an image.
 2. Definition of `mics`: A list of `Mic` objects.
 3. Initialising a `Source` object.
 4. Calling the `Mic.generateWaveform()` function for each mic in `mics`.